Drowsy driving is dangerous—how can you stay alert on the road?

 To help reduce your chances of falling asleep behind the wheel, follow these common sense steps to stay alert and safe on the road:

 - Get enough sleep at night.
-Drivers who sleep only six to seven hours each night are twice as likely to get in an accident as those who get at least eight hours.
-It's even worse for those who sleep five hours or less—they are four times more likely to be involved in a collision.
+Drivers who sleep less than six hours each night are at an increased risk of getting into an accident as those who get at least eight hours.
+It's even worse for those who sleep five hours or less.

 - Pull over.
 If you feel bored, restless, are having a hard time concentrating or have tired eyes, you need a break.
 Pull over to a rest stop, stretch, take a short nap or switch drivers.
 Take a break every two hours.